rust-embedded/discovery/microbit/src/05-led-roulette/it-blinks.md

 [`DelayUs`]: https://docs.rs/embedded-hal/0.2.6/embedded_hal/blocking/delay/trait.DelayUs.html
 [`DelayMs`]: https://docs.rs/embedded-hal/0.2.6/embedded_hal/blocking/delay/trait.DelayMs.html

-Inside of our MCU, several so-called "timers" exist.
+Inside our MCU, several so-called "timers" exist.
 They can do various things regarding time for us, including simply pausing the execution of our program for a fixed amount of time.
 A very simple delay-based program that prints something every second might for example look like this: